The perfect pair of thermal underwear will keep you warm, and feel comfortable while also wicking away sweat.

 - Synthetic Thermal Underwear Fabric – Made especially for extreme cold conditions, synthetic fabrics are the best for thermal underwear.
-Polyester, spandex, lycra, and nylon are often combined with other natural fibers to provide the right amount of moisture wicking properties and heat retention required.
+Polyester, spandex, lycra, and nylon are often combined with other natural fibers to provide the right amount of moisture-wicking properties and heat retention required.

 - Wool Thermal Underwear Fabric – Natural fiber merino wool cleverly balances your body temperature and provides great moisture management, no matter what the conditions.

 - Silk Thermal Underwear Fabric – Silk is a lightweight option for activities in moderately cool weather.
 Wear it for recreational snowsports and indoor lounging.
 Silk provides a luxuriously soft texture without adding bulk.
-The drawback with this fabric is that it transports moisture away from the body more slowly.
+The drawback of this fabric is that it transports moisture away from the body more slowly.

-- Cotton Thermal Underwear Fabric – Unlike merino wool, synthetic fabrics or silk, cotton retains perspiration.
-It leaves you feeling chilled, wet and clammy.
+- Cotton Thermal Underwear Fabric – Unlike merino wool, synthetic fabrics, or silk, cotton retains perspiration.
+It leaves you feeling chilled, wet, and clammy.
 Despite the affordable pricing, cotton is the least preferred option for thermal underwear comfort.

-The warmth to weight ratio of synthetic fabrics like acrylic and polyester are 3-8 times higher than knitted or woven fabrics like wool or cotton.
+The warmth-to-weight ratio of synthetic fabrics like acrylic and polyester are 3-8 times higher than knitted or woven fabrics like wool or cotton.